 • Have everyone try on their outfits before the session: You don’t want last-minute surprises!

 • Need help?
-Text or call me—I’ve seen it all and am happy to help!
+Text or call me.
+I’ve seen it all and am happy to help!

-A love note from me:
+A little pep talk from me:

 xoxo, Jen